 The J Exchange Visitor Program is designed to invite international students and scholars to the U.S. on a temporary basis for cultural, scientific, and educational exchange.
 UMass Dartmouth is approved by the Department of State to sponsor students, student interns, professors, research scholars, and short-term scholars.
-The student intern category is discussed in this section.
-For information on scholars, please refer to J visa information for scholars.
-For students applying to exchange programs or to full-time degree programs, please refer to J visa information for students.

 To help safeguard the health, safety and welfare of all exchange visitors, the Department reminds sponsors that there is an Exchange Visitor Program (EVP) Emergency Hotline – 1-866-283-9090 – a 24/7 toll-free telephone number that allows exchange visitors to directly contact the Department in emergency and urgent situations.